 2-3 hour shift/week (approximately 10 am-1 pm or 1-4 pm, Monday-Friday)

 Volunteers conduct phone and drop-in intakes, develop care plans, recommend resources, answer questions, provide emotional support, make follow-up calls to those requesting ongoing support, and train incoming I&R volunteers.
-We also seek bilingual (Spanish/English, Mandarin/English, Cantonese/English) volunteers for this position.
+We also seek bilingual (Spanish/English, Mandarin/English, Cantonese/English, etc.) volunteers for this position.

 - Programa Latino (must be fluent in Spanish)

 6-8 hours/month, times vary.

 Volunteers provide cancer navigation, emotional support, and education to Latina women in their own language and in support of their cultural values.
-Volunteers with training in medical interpretation may also volunteer with client support, or simultaneous interpretation at WCRC events.
+Volunteers with training in medical interpretation may also volunteer with client support, or simultaneous interpretation at WCRC events and wellness workshops.
 Los voluntarios proporcionan navegación del cáncer, apoyo emocional y educación a mujeres Latinas en su propio idioma y mantienen sus valores culturales.

 - Sister to Sister African-American Outreach